geograz/GEDIAG/README.md

 - **src/**: Contains all source code used for data analysis and figure generation.
 - **data/**: (Not included in the repository) Place the required data here to run analyses.
 - **environment.yaml**: Lists all dependencies needed to reproduce the analysis environment.

-This structure ensures clear separation between code, results, and data, making it easy to navigate and reproduce the study.

 ## Requirements